Software Testing Best Practices

 Pair Programming

 A significant benefit of executing tests throughout the software development life cycle is detecting and identifying bugs and faults early as possible.
 As a result, we can enhance the quality of the software and reduce the number of defects in the final stages of the software development life cycle.
-This will also reduce the pressure for the software developers and build confidence among them to add required modifications to the application.
+This will also reduce the pressure on the software developers and build confidence among them to add required modifications to the application.

 Increase the quality and speed

-Gaining a high quality and increased speed are two main aims of any application regardless of the type of the software, i.e., web application, downloadable software, or an API.
+Gaining high quality and increased speed are the two main aims of any application regardless of the type of software, i.e., web application, downloadable software, or an API.
 When it comes to quality control of an application, we have to ensure that the efficiency of the QA process is high as we need to execute in different stages throughout the software development life cycle.
+This is why it’s essential for the QA team to follow software testing best practices to increase the speed of test cycles

 Software Testing Best Practices Conclusion

-Regardless of the testing method and the testing approach (manual testing or automated testing, white box testing, or black-box testing) used, it is necessary to follow the QA best practices discussed above to get effective results from the software testing tasks.
+Regardless of the testing method and the testing approach (manual testing or automated testing, white-box testing, or black-box testing) used, it is necessary to follow the QA best practices discussed above to get effective results from the software testing tasks.